Bastien-LDC/Allocine-Recommender-System/README.md

 # 📄 **Licence**

-This project is part of my internship in a Consulting firm in Data, Digital & Technology.
+This project is part of my internship mission at [AVISIA](https://www.avisia.fr/), a Consulting firm in Data, Digital & Technology.